Painting Leads: Generate Calls for Your Business for Free

 And that’s it.
 Get ready to get lots of views for free.

 Each post will not generate leads.
-Instead, it’s putting your brand out there to stay in people’s minds on a regular basis.
-This will generate leads over time, not with each post.
+Instead, it’s putting your brand out there to stay in people’s minds regularly.
+This will generate house painting leads over time, not with each post.

 Now all of this is pointless if you forget the next critical step: every time somebody likes or comments on your post, invite them to like your business profile.
 And if they commented, always reply, even if it’s just with a simple “thanks”.

-Instagram marketing involves 3 activities: generating pictures and posting them, hashtag research, and communications.
-Instagram is typically a low-volume lead generator but because it is free, it is still worthwhile to incorporate into your weekly marketing routine.
+Instagram marketing involves three activities: generating pictures and posting them, hashtag research, and communications.
+Instagram is typically a low-volume lead generator, but because it is free, it is still worthwhile to incorporate into your weekly marketing routine.

 There is no rule to help you decide what type of pictures to post.
 Different types of pictures perform well at different times.
 Trying new and creative types of posts could yield good results.
 When trying to come up with picture ideas, think of these 3 categories: